kenkehoe/AtmosphericPythonCourse/README.md

 As a last check to ensure everything is ready, run one Notebook from the GitHub repo you just cloned.
 This will check if all the libraries you need for the class are installed.
 Open _test_requirements.ipynb_ and execute the code block to check if you have all the necessary libraries installed.
 If not follow the instructions.

 ## Text Editing
 Eventually you will want some way to edit the Python files you develop.
 For now you can ignore this section and come back to this when you want to write a Python script file and execute from the command line.
 You can use your text editor of your choosing.
-Some options include VI (or [MacVIM](https://www.macupdate.com/app/mac/25988/macvim) for Mac), Emacs, TextEdit (Mac), [TextWrangler](https://apps.apple.com/us/app/textwrangler/id404010395?mt=12) (Mac), Notepad (Windows), [Notepad++](https://notepad-plus-plus.org/) (Windows), … It does not matter which one you choose but don’t use something like MicrosoftWord.
+Some options include VI (or [MacVIM](https://www.macupdate.com/app/mac/25988/macvim) for Mac), Emacs, TextEdit (Mac), [TextWrangler](https://apps.apple.com/us/app/textwrangler/id404010395?mt=12) (Mac), Notepad (Windows), [Notepad++](https://notepad-plus-plus.org/) (Windows), [Sublime Text](https://www.sublimetext.com/), … It does not matter which one you choose but don’t use something like MicrosoftWord.
 It will not make you happy.

 # Class Notes
-## Intro Section
-You should start with the *intro_pyton/* folder, specifically the [README](https://github.com/kenkehoe/AtmosphericPythonCourse/blob/master/intro_python/README.md) page.
-After going through the intro PDF you should go through the python example files (files ending in \*.ipynb) in the *intro_python/* folder.

-## Advanced Section
 Once you have a basic start to Python you can start working through the advanced libraries.
-Here is a suggestion for which files to review and the order.
+Below is a suggestion for which files to review and the order.
 You should not save the files after editing, or if you do want to save a change save to a different name.
 If you do make a change and accidentally save the Notebook files you can revert any of the files back to orginal state by using the git command
 ```
 > git checkout <name of file to revert back>
 ```